Gepirone: Elimination

 With a single oral dose of radiolabeled gepirone, 81% is recovered in urine and 13% is recovered in feces as metabolites.
 About 60% of the gepirone is eliminated in urine within 24 hours.

 The terminal half-life of gepirone as the extended-release form is approximately 5 hours.

 Chemistry

 Gepirone is a member of the azapirone group of compounds and is structurally related to buspirone, tandospirone, and other azapirones.

 History

 Gepirone was developed by Bristol-Myers Squibb in 1986, but was out-licensed to Fabre-Kramer in 1993.
 The FDA rejected approval for gepirone in 2002 and 2004.
 It was submitted for the preregistration (NDA) phase again in May 2007 after adding additional information from clinical trials as the FDA required in 2009.
 However, in 2012 it once again failed to convince the FDA of its qualities for treating anxiety and depression.
 In December 2015, the FDA once again gave gepirone a negative review for depression due to concerns of efficacy.
 However, in March 2016, the FDA reversed its decision and gave gepirone ER a positive review.
 Gepirone ER was finally approved for the treatment of major depressive disorder in the United States in September 2023.
+A 2026 scientific paper discussed the FDA's decision process and cricitised the approval and subsequent labeling of the drug.